-This indicator estimates the proportion of adults in Scotland who have been the victim of one or more crimes in the past year, as measured by the Scottish Crime and Justice Survey (SCJS).
+Proportion of adults who have been the victim of one or more crimes in the past year.¬†Find out more about this indicator.

 The proportion of adults experiencing crime has maintained.
 In 2019/20, around one-in-eight adults (11.9%) were victims of crime, unchanged from 2018/19 (12.4%), but down from around one-in-five (20.4%) in 2008/09.

 - there was no significant difference between men and women who were victims of SCJS crime in 2019/20